oneminch/Notes/Object-Oriented Programming.md

 }
 ```

-- It’s also valid to define a class with both types of method overloading:
+- It’s also valid to define a method with both types of overloading:

 ```java
 public class Calculator {